calmh/mole/CONFIGURATION.md

   - `via` - Name of another host to bounce via in order to reach this host.
     Must be the name of host defined elsewhere in the same tunnel definition file.
-  - `prompt` - Override the regular expression that recognizes the destination host prompt.
-The default is usually fine, but if there's some unusual stuff on the other side an override might be necessary.
-This is only relevant for the `main` host.
-  - `keepalive` - SSH keep alive interval (seconds).
-If the server is unresponsive for longer than this time, the connection will be terminated.
-    Default is 180, minimum 15.
   - `socks` - Address and port of a SOCKS proxy to connect to this host via.
 Cannot be used together with `via` (although another host can of course connect via this one).